Top Ten Most Overlooked Psychological Impacts of Quarantine on Children and Adolescents

 1 Lack of Social Development

 A majority of social development occurs in both young children and again in adolescence.
 This lack of social development in these essential times can be extremely detrimental.
-Emotional issues and a general disconnect from society may be a result of this.

-Going to school vs taking online courses just isn't the same.
-For students in College, I feel that it's easier, but for kids who are just starting school, this definitely isn't good for their development.
+Going to school vs. taking online courses just isn't the same.
+For students in college, I feel that it's easier, but for kids who are just starting school, this definitely isn't good for their development.

 2 Violence

-Preexisting family tensions may be exasperated due to such a large increase in time together.
-In many cases, this has lead to cases of domestic violence.
-Children and teens will have no escape from the home, and may not have access to resources that a school or activity may normally provide.
-Hotlines and police reports have increased quite a lot after man dory quarantines started to take effect.
+Preexisting family tensions may be exacerbated due to such a large increase in time together.
+In many cases, this has led to incidents of domestic violence.
+Children and teens will have no escape from the home and may not have access to resources that a school or activity may normally provide.

 I feel sorry for the people with abusive parents.